The history of the Daily Dispatch

 The Daily Dispatch is sold to Times Media

-Williams’ successor was Gavin Stewart.
-Stewart joined the Daily Dispatch from Rhodes University, Grahamstown, where he had been professor and head of the Department of Journalism.
+Williams’s successor was Gavin Stewart.
+Stewart joined the Daily Dispatch from Rhodes University, Grahamstown, where he had been professor and head of the department of journalism.
 He had previously been a senior lecturer in journalism at Natal Technikon.
 Stewart, who had worked on a number of newspapers, including the Natal Witness, Golden City Post, the Northern Reporter, the Sunday Times and the Rand Daily Mail, studied at the universities of Natal, Witwatersrand and South Africa.

 Terry Briceland and Alan Beaumont sell their majority holdings to TML

-Basil Haddad joins the company in 1990 and introduces some significant changes
+Basil Haddad joins the company in 1990 and introduces significant changes

 The Daily Dispatch continues to stay abreast of technological changes

 The Daily Dispatch continues to stay abreast of technological changes with an electronic picture desk in editorial, computerisation of the photographic department, and a revolutionary move to page layout by computer through the Quark system early in 1996.
-It is ready for the 2lst century.
-On the September 10, 1997, the Daily Dispatch gave birth to Dispatch Online, the internet version of the newspaper.
-Despite a slow start, the site managed to amass more than 100 000 page views per month within a year.
+It is ready for the 21st century.
+On September 10 1997, the Daily Dispatch gave birth to Dispatch Online, the internet version of the newspaper.
+Despite a slow start, the site managed to amass more than 100,000 pageviews per month within a year.